DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 - **Itinerary Details Screen**: Users can browse all reviews associated with the current itinerary and submit a new review via a dedicated button.
 - **Write a Review Screen**: Provides a form to input rating, comment, name (optional), and anonymity flag.
-- **Profile Screen**: Users can view their own past activity, including submitted reviews, accessible from the “My Activity” section.
+- **Profile Screen**: Users can view their own past activity, including submitted reviews.

 **Kotlin** – `ReviewCard()` Composable (renders a review)